Riwaj22/Exploratory-Data-Analysis/README.md

 matches.csv contains details related to the match such as location, contesting teams, umpires, results, etc. <br>
+Match ID: A unique identifier for each match. <br>
+Date: The date on which the match took place.<br>
+Team 1: The name or identifier of the first team participating in the match.<br>
+Team 2: The name or identifier of the second team participating in the match.<br>
+Venue: The location or venue where the match was played.<br>
+Umpire 1: The name or identifier of the first umpire officiating the match.<br>
+Umpire 2: The name or identifier of the second umpire officiating the match.<br>
+Result: The outcome or result of the match, such as "Team 1 won," "Team 2 won," or "Match tied."<br>
+Winner: The name or identifier of the winning team.<br>
+Win by runs: The margin of victory for the winning team, measured in runs.<br>
+Win by wickets: The margin of victory for the winning team, measured in wickets.<br>
+Player of the Match: The name or identifier of the player who was awarded the "Player of the Match" title.<br>

 deliveries.csv is the ball-by-ball data of all the IPL matches including data of the batting team, batsman, bowler, non-striker, runs scored, etc.

+Match ID: A unique identifier for each match. <br>
+Inning: Indicates whether the delivery belongs to the first or second inning of the match. <br>
+Batting Team: The name or identifier of the team that is currently batting. <br>
+Bowling Team: The name or identifier of the team that is currently bowling. <br>
+Over: The specific over number in which the delivery was bowled. <br>
+Ball: The ball number within the over. <br>
+Batsman: The name or identifier of the batsman facing the delivery. <br>
+Non-Striker: The name or identifier of the non-striker at the time of the delivery. <br>
+Bowler: The name or identifier of the bowler delivering the ball. <br>
+Is Super Over: Indicates whether the delivery belongs to a super over, which is a tiebreaker in case of a draw. <br>
+Wide Runs: The number of runs scored as extras due to a wide delivery. <br>
+Bye Runs: The number of runs scored as extras due to a bye, where the batsman doesn't make contact with the ball. <br>
+Leg Bye Runs: The number of runs scored as extras due to a leg bye, where the ball hits the batsman's body or gear. <br>
+No Ball Runs: The number of runs scored as extras due to a no-ball, where the bowler oversteps the crease or delivers a illegal delivery. <br>
+Penalty Runs: The number of runs awarded to the batting team as a penalty for the bowling team's misconduct. <br>
+Batsman Runs: The number of runs scored by the batsman off the delivery. <br>
+Extra Runs: The total number of runs scored as extras (Wide Runs + Bye Runs + Leg Bye Runs + No Ball Runs + Penalty Runs). <br>
+Total Runs: The total runs scored off the delivery (Batsman Runs + Extra Runs).<br>
+Player Dismissed: The name or identifier of the batsman who got dismissed on the delivery (if applicable).<br>
+Dismissal Kind: The type of dismissal if the batsman got out on the delivery (e.g., caught, bowled, run out).<br>
+Fielder: The name or identifier of the fielder involved in the dismissal (if applicable). <br>

 6:Fifa World Cup Dataset:
 Contains 3 dataset namely Worldcupmatches, WorldCupPlayers and WorldCups